 Q: How high is up?

-A: Calling from the coast?
+A: Coming from the coast?
 Remember, you are at sea level.
 The elevation in Denver is one mile (5280 feet for those who don’t remember).
 The general elevation in Estes Park is about 7500 feet.
 Our office elevation is about 7800 feet.
 As you travel the area you will be viewing peaks up to about 14,300 feet.

 Q: Do I need to rent a four-wheel drive for the mountains?